2022–23 Maltese FA Trophy: Preliminary round

-Twelve preliminary round matches played on 15-22 November 2022.
+Twelve preliminary round matches played on 15–22 November 2022.
 The draw for the preliminary round was held on 26 October 2022.

-Round Of 32
+Round of 32

-Sixteen Matches were played on 13-15 January.
-The draw for the Round Of 32 and Round of 16 was held on 4 January 2023.
+Sixteen Matches were played on 13–15 January.
+The draw for the Round of 32 and Round of 16 was held on 4 January 2023.
 The draws were held by Malta FA Director of Football Operations Stephen Azzopardi together with former Malta national team player Michael Mifsud and Franco Degabriele Chief Commercial Officer of IZIBET.

-The Round Of 32 featured all 14 clubs across the Premier League, who entered the competition in this round.
+The Round of 32 featured all 14 clubs across the Premier League, who entered the competition in this round.

-Round Of 16
+Round of 16

 Eight Matches were played on 7, 8, and 15 February.
-The draw for the Round Of 32 and Round of 16 was held on 4 January 2023.
+The draw for the Round of 32 and Round of 16 was held on 4 January 2023.
 The draws were held by Malta FA Director of Football Operations Stephen Azzopardi together with former Malta national team player Michael Mifsud and Franco Degabriele Chief Commercial Officer of IZIBET.
 The round includes at least two teams from the Maltese Challenge League San Ġwann and Swieqi United, and two clubs representing from Gozo Football League are Kerċem Ajax and Qala Saints.
 On 8 and 9 February the Malta Football Association Postponed six matches because of bad weather in Malta, and they played on 15 February.

 Quarter-finals

-The matches will be played on 24-25 February 2023.
+The matches were played on 25 and 26 February 2023.
 The draw for the Quarter-final was held on 17 February 2023.
 The draws were held by former Malta international defender Brian Said and Franco Degabriele from Izibet in the presence of Malta FA Director Football Operations Stephen Azzopardi.
 The round includes one team from the second tier, the lowest-ranked team remaining in the competition: San Ġwann.

 Semi-finals

-The matches will be played on 25 and 26 April 2023.
+The matches were played on 25 and 26 April 2023.
+The draw for the Semi-final was held on 15 April 2023.
 In the Semi-finals, there are 4 clubs left.
 All from Maltese Premier League.

 Final

-The match will be played on 30 April 2023.
+The match was played on 30 April 2023.

+Birkirkara reached their eleventh Maltese FA Trophy finals having won it five times.
+Marsaxlokk reached their second finals and never won it.

+This will be the first time both clubs meet each other in the final.

+The last time Birkirkara and Marsaxlokk met together in the FA Trophy was the 2007–08 season in the Quarter-finals when Birkirkara beat Marsaxlokk by 2–1.